-When you commit to a Pull Request, not only Codefresh will auto-build it, but you will also see the build request in the GitHub UI as well:
+When you commit to a Pull Request (PR), Codefresh auto-builds the PR, and you can also see the build request in the GitHub UI as well:

 Building specific branches manually

-From the same dialog, you can also choose a specific trigger to “emulate” for this branch if you have connected multiple triggers on the same pipeline.
+From the same dialog, you can also select a specific trigger to “emulate” for this branch if you have connected multiple triggers on the same pipeline.

 Restricting which branches to build

-This is performed by filling the branch field in the trigger dialog with a regular expression.
+This is performed by defining the branch field in the trigger dialog with a regular expression.

 The trigger above will only be activated for the

-production branch, so if a developer creates another new branch this pipeline will not run for it.
-Remember also that this field is actually a regular expression so you can restrict a pipeline to a specific naming pattern (i.e. a group of branch names).
+production branch, so if a developer creates a new branch this pipeline will not run for it.
+Remember also that this field is actually a regular expression, so you can restrict a pipeline to a specific naming pattern (i.e. a group of branch names).